 Source: J.P.
-Morgan; data as of July 31, 2023. \YTM includes original issue discount (OID).
-At issuance, private credit deals are issued at a discount to par value, which represents a fee paid from the lender to the issuer
+Morgan; data as at 31 July 2023. \YTM includes original issue discount (OID).
+At issuance, private credit deals are issued at a discount to par value, which represents a fee paid from the lender to the issuer.

-&lt;sup>3 McGrath, Charles et al., "Alternatives in North America 2023," Preqin, May 2023.
+McGrath, Charles et al., 'Alternatives in North America 2023', Preqin, May 2023.

-&lt;sup>4 Swedroe, Larry, "Private Direct Lending Offers Attractive Yields," VettaFi Advisor Perspectives, May 2, 2022.
+Swedroe, Larry, 'Private Direct Lending Offers Attractive Yields', VettaFi Advisor Perspectives, 2 May 2022.